Born: 3 May 1933 near Barnwell, South Carolina, USA.

 James Brown was raised in poverty in Augusta, Georgia.

-In 1953 James Brown joined the Gospel Starlighters, a vocal quartet led by Bobby Byrd, after completing a four-year stint in prison for robbery.
+1950s: Joined the Gospel Starlighters in 1953, a vocal quartet led by Bobby Byrd, after completing a four-year stint in prison for robbery.
 As Brown became the focal point of the act, the group changed its name to 'The Famous Flames' and its focus from gospel to R&B. In 1955 The Famous Flames record "Please Please Please" at the studio of WIBB in Macon, Georgia.
-In 1958 James Brown's first #1 hit, 'Try Me,' is released.
+In 1958 James Brown's first #1 hit, "Try Me", is released.
 It was the best-selling R&B single of 1958, and the first of 17 chart-topping R&B singles by Brown over the next two decades.

-1965: James Brown records "Papa's Got a Brand New Bag," a revolutionary single that ushers in a whole new era of soul music.
+1965: Records "Papa's Got a Brand New Bag", a revolutionary single that ushers in a whole new era of soul music.
 Released that summer, it tops the R&B chart for eight weeks and even cracks the pop Top Ten.

-1992: James Brown receives a Lifetime Achievement Award at the 34th annual Grammy Awards.
+1992: Receives a Lifetime Achievement Award at the 34th annual Grammy Awards.